joshbegley/nyt-latest/README.md

 `The Bears' search for their next coach will involve more than GM Ryan Poles, president/CEO Kevin Warren and chairman George McCaskey.`\
 https://nytimes.com/athletic/6044831/2025/01/07/chicago-bears-coaching-search-ryan-poles/

-**Live Updates: Wildfires Erupt in Los Angeles, Driven by Fierce Winds**\
+**Live Updates: L.A.
+Wildfires Force Thousands to Evacuate Pacific Palisades**\
-`Rapidly spreading flames, fanned by gusts that could reach up to 100 m.p.h., forced evacuations and road closures and threatened homes in the Pacific Palisades area.`\
+`Rapidly spreading flames, fanned by gusts that could reach up to 100 m.p.h., threatened homes along the coastline.`\
 https://nytimes.com/live/2025/01/07/us/palisades-brush-fires-california

 **Trump Promises to End New Wind Farms**\